wang-q/tva/docs/expr/functions.md

 - sqrt(x) -> float: Square root
 - tan(x) -> float: Tangent (radians)

+## Logic & Control

+- if(cond, then, else?) -> T: Conditional expression, returns then if cond is true, else otherwise ( or null)
+- default(val, fallback) -> T: Returns fallback if val is null or empty

 ## Generic Functions

 - len(value) -> int: Returns length of string (bytes) or list (element count)